dbaldridge-lab/htcf/jupyter_vscode.md

 #### Creating a kernel for a new environments:

-Occassionally, you may need to set up a python kernel spec for a new environment.
 After activating your new environment and installing all required software, enter the commands below:

 ```
 python3 -m ensurepip